Ah, Facebook organic reach. No other subject in social media marketing has caused as much controversy…or as many headaches.

 Is organic reach on Facebook really that low for Pages and brands?
 According to the latest data, it sure seems like it.
 Take this case study on organic reach for Facebook Pages in the APAC region over time:

-Okay, so average Facebook reach in 2018 is pretty low.
+Okay, so average Facebook reach in 2018 was pretty low—and it’s not looking any different in 2019.
 What’s the solution if you still need to get your posts seen?

 While the obvious answer is to devote more time and money to paid Facebook ads, there’s still hope for your organic posts.
 You can beat the Facebook algorithm, reach a wide audience, and make Facebook an effective distribution channel for your organic content.